 Open and forgotten packages of biscuits, crackers and cookies at the back of your cupboard put you at risk of getting biscuit beetles.
 These gross pests spread their feces and eggs on your food and contaminate areas where you prepare meals.
+Because of where they show up, they’re also often called drugstore beetles or bread beetles.
+Their scientific name is Stegobium paniceum.

 Thankfully, there are eco-friendly preventive methods you can use that don’t use toxic chemicals or require professional fumigators to visit your house.
 Follow this guide on sustainable practices for preventing and getting rid of biscuit beetles.